Strive Health aims to slow the progression of kidney disease with an approach that combines advanced technology with in-person patient care.

 “After extensively studying the landscape, we determined that Strive’s technology, care delivery model, and team were best-in-class in the rapidly emerging kidney care segment.
 We are excited to partner with the Strive team to improve patient outcomes and significantly drive down healthcare costs," Das said.

 According to Strive, the company's artificial-intelligence-powered data science models predict disease progression with greater than 95% accuracy.
-Specially trained clinicians use these data to help patients slow disease progression and manage other avoidable health risks.
 If patients progress to kidney failure, Strive is equipped to coordinate transplants or flexible home dialysis.
 Strive’s programs have dramatically improved care quality and shown up to 29% reduction in total healthcare spend, the company reported.

-“Our focus is on providing great patient care.
-Technology is a critical aspect of doing this well, and our unique partnership with CapitalG will help us profoundly elevate our growth and technology vision by leveraging the insights and expertise of the best and brightest minds at Google and Alphabet,” said Chris Riopelle, CEO of Strive Health, in a statement.
+“Our unique partnership with CapitalG will help us profoundly elevate our growth and technology vision by leveraging the insights and expertise of the best and brightest minds at Google and Alphabet,” said Chris Riopelle, CEO of Strive Health, in a statement.

 The company has scored partnerships with large payers and health systems.
 It joined forces with Humana to offer coordinated kidney care in Kentucky and Indiana.
 It also struck a partnership with SSM Health, a 23-hospital health system serving the Midwest.